 Implement questioning techniques

 Be sure to gather your sponsor’s and any executive stakeholder’s expectations.
-Even the best training won’t be praised if it doesn’t meet management expectations and business objectives, so it’s important to ask what they want the training to accomplish.
-What do they expect participants to do differently after the training?
+Even the best training won’t be praised if it doesn’t meet management expectations and business objectives, so it’s important to ask what they want to accomplish.
+What do they expect participants to do differently after the program?
 How will they know?
+Build their training objectives into your course.

 Understand the vision